ccetaw/taichi-sggx/README.md

 ## Log
 - Trilinear interpolation of voxels is a big rendering bottleneck, increasing the rendering time by a factor of 10
+- -> Replace recursive call of lerp removes the bottleneck.
 - Sampling on secondary rays are also expensive